 The scary truth is I’m not too sure where I find myself.
 Having taken time off post-PhD and more recently (this year) started to seriously look for work, I’ve struggled to focus my job search and identify jobs that I’m an ideal applicant for (i.e. able to meet all the key selection criteria).
 I’ve only seen one or two academic jobs I could apply for, which may suggest postdocs are my best option in academia.
 Moreover, I occasionally find myself feeling somewhat envious of others who have missionary zeal for a specific cause/idea or a very specific research agenda.
 They have focus.
 For example I recently read Fabio Rojas’s book Theory for the Working Sociologist (which is a good read) in which he summarises his research area as “the interaction of protest and organizations” (p.160).
 Six words!

-Two things I know for sure are that I’ve become interested in the interaction of epistemic and social processes (many STS scholars take the far stronger view that these aren’t distinct processes), and I place much more value on epistemic vigilance.
+Two things I know for sure are that I’ve become interested in the interaction of epistemic and social processes (many STS scholars take the stronger view that these aren’t distinct processes), and I place much more value on epistemic humility and vigilance.
 For a fascinating illustrative example of the former see Fligstein et al’s paper entitled “Seeing Like the Fed” which looks at why financial regulators in the US were so sanguine in their assessments in the lead-up to the financial crisis of 2007-8.
 The latter occasionally manifests itself rants on social media related to how easily people are duped by bullshit and con artists.
 But more fundamentally I think doing a doctorate encouraged epistemological development.

 I think my growing interest in what some philosophers of science and STS scholars term epistemic practices also relates to my life experiences and what I regard as personal failures.
 At times I think I’ve been an easy mark (perhaps we all are occasionally?) and insufficiently critical regarding many knowledge claims.
 This self-perception has contributed to me placing greater emphasis on epistemological development and epistemic vigilance.